Nigeria kick starts voluntary asset repatriation scheme - Vanguard News

 Nigeria is set to partner foreign consultants, comprising legal practitioners and other experts in Switzerland on a voluntary offshore asset repatriation scheme.

-Mr Abubakar Malami, the Minister of Justice, disclosed this to Newsmen in Bern, Switzerland on the sideline of a meeting held at the Nigerian Embassy.
+Mr Abubakar Malami, the Minister of Justice, disclosed this in Bern, Switzerland on the sideline of a meeting held at the Nigerian Embassy.

 Malami said that under the scheme, experts would collaborate with the Swiss Government to target funds that have not been identified in ongoing investigations.